carbon-language/carbon-lang/mlir/docs/ShapeInference.md

 valuable constraints that could be captured even without full knowledge of the shape.

-Type inference is currently modelled executionally for op creation using the [`InferTypeOpInterface`][InferTypeOpInterface], while `InferShapedTypeOpInterface` is used to implement the shape and element type inference.
+Type inference is currently modelled executionally for operation creation using the [`InferTypeOpInterface`][InferTypeOpInterface], while `InferShapedTypeOpInterface` is used to implement the shape and element type inference.
 The return type can often be deduced from the deduced return shape